teamrabu/rabu-schedule/readme.md

 Source Code
 -----------

 *Note:* The Rabu build has only been tested on Mac OS 10.6.
-In particular, although Rabu will run on Windows, the build doesn't work on Windows.
+In particular, although Rabu runs on Windows, the build doesn't work on Windows.

 Rabu's source code is [available on GitHub](https://github.com/teamrabu/rabu-schedule).
 The files in the repository are arranged in the following structure: